swnesbitt/bokeh-myPSD/README.md

 ## Contributions

-Developed by Steve Nesbitt.
+Developed by [Steve Nesbitt](https://swnesbitt.com), Professor at the University of Illinois Urbana-Champaign.

-If you'd like to make this better, feel free to create a pull request!
+If you'd like to make this tool better, feel free to create a pull request!